A dead tooth can happen to the best of us and it can happen in a variety of ways.

 The dying soft tissue in the tooth, especially in the pulpal region, is highly vulnerable to bacterial infections.
 Because of the limited space of the tooth, the infection directly compresses the hard dentine walls, eventually triggering extreme bouts of pain.
 If left untreated, small pockets of pus called abscesses may form.

 Infection of dead teeth is extremely dangerous because of its ability to spread.
-It can cross the root canal and extend exteriorly into the maxilla and inferiorly into the mandible.
+It can cross the root canal and spread into the jaw bone.
 Additional symptoms of a tooth abscess include:

 - Foul breath